Kegerator Draft Line Cleaning Options!

 That recommendation is for a commercial operation.
 What about homebrewers?
 We serve far fewer beer on our kegerators, but on the other hand, we can have been on tap and in lines 24 hours a day and 7 days a week.
-Considering all of this, my recommendation is every 1 to 2 months.
+Considering all of this, my recommendation is to clean home kegerator beer lines every 1 to 2 months.

 Line Cleaning Options